TokiZeng/proot-distro-for-Termux-Android-5.0-7.0/README.md

 For Android 5.0-7.0, you must use the following approach.

-Source: Downloaded from my GitHub, based on the latest Termux version.

 Download the Files
 First, download the following files to your Termux environment:
 ```